 Light of the World after Holman Hunt, with Gospel Scenes and Local Landscapes, 1935.
 Vancouver School of Theology, University of British Columbia.
 Photo P. Burns

 Mountain and Lake (detail) Vancouver School of Theology, 1935.

 Local landscapes appear often in the background of 20th century Canadian windows in Anglican buildings.
 Perhaps the influence of the Group of Seven member Lawren Harris can be seen in this panel.
 Photo P. Burns

-Captain Vancouver at Nootka Sound Panel, 1926.
+Captain Vancouver at Nootka Sound Panel, c.
+1927.
 Canadian Memorial Church, Vancouver.
 Photo P. Burns